 The Lab is also a brilliant family dog, for it is patient, loving, very intelligent, and biddable.
 It loves to work and play and adores swimming and is just the pet for a family that has a swimming pool.
 The Lab is a strong dog, with a thick-muscled neck, a wide chest, barrel ribcage, and long shoulders.
 It stands from 21.5 to 22.5 inches at the shoulder and weighs between 55 and 75 pounds, though some big males can weigh over 100 pounds.
 Diet is one thing the Lab parent needs to take into account, for the dog is subject to obesity.
 It lives between 10 and 12 years.

 The mutt or mixed-breed dog of uncertain ancestry is number one.
 It is the irresistible dog found at the shelter, the brave and beloved protagonist of stories and books and movies and TV shows.
 It can have a smooth coat, a wiry coat, a curly coat or a wavy coat, long hair, or short hair.
-It can be a big dog or a small one, have pointed, erect ears or droopy ears, a long muzzle or a squashed in the face, a long straight tail, a bobtail, or a tail that curls over its back.
+It can be a big dog or a small one, have pointed, erect ears or droopy ears, a long muzzle or a squashed-in face, a long straight tail, a bobtail, or a tail that curls over its back.
 It can be all one color or many colors.
 Hybrid vigor has probably made it healthier than many purebreds and studies have shown that mutts live over a year longer than purebreds, which is a lot for a dog.
 No wonder the mutt is the most popular dog and probably always will be.

 There is a place in the world for both purebreds and mutts.
 Dogs from good breeders or dogs from good rescues.
 Whatever your preference, do your homework and get your dog from a reputable breeder or shelter.
 Don’t get hung up on whether it is better to adopt vs shop as their are both great breeders selling dogs and great shelters/rescues.
 There are also bad breeders and bad rescue groups.
 The important thing is to support good dogs and good dog owners of all types.